 1. Jeremiah’s 70-year prophecy

-Let’s begin with the famous 70-year prophecy found in Jeremiah 25:11-12: “‘And this whole land shall be a desolation and an astonishment, and these nations shall serve the king of Babylon seventy years.
+Let’s begin with the famous 70-year prophecy found in: “‘And this whole land shall be a desolation and an astonishment, and these nations shall serve the king of Babylon seventy years.
 Then it will come to pass, when seventy years are completed, that I will punish the king of Babylon and that nation, the land of the Chaldeans, for their iniquity,’ says the Lord; ‘and I will make it a perpetual desolation.’”